tokens-studio/plugin-docs/readme.md

-# Figma Tokens Documentation
+# Tokens Studio for Figma Documentation

-This is the source code for the documentation of the open source plugin [Figma Tokens](https://github.com/six7/figma-tokens)
+This is the source code for the documentation of the open source plugin [Tokens Studio for Figma](https://github.com/tokens-studio/figma-plugin)

 Built with [Nextra](https://github.com/shuding/nextra)